WebKit/WebKit/Source/WebKit/WPEPlatform/docs/overview.md

 subclass.

-WPEPlatform ships with three built-in platform implementations — **Wayland**, **DRM**, and **headless** — each exposed as an independently consumable library with its own `pkg-config` module.
+WPEPlatform ships with three built-in platform implementations — **Wayland**, **DRM**, and **headless**.
+All of them are compiled into the same shared library as the rest of WPE WebKit, but each one has its own headers and its own `pkg-config` module.
 They are built by default but each one is individually optional at build time.
-Integrators are expected to choose between using a built-in implementation, subclassing one to extend it, or writing a new implementation from scratch.
+Integrators are expected to choose between using a built-in implementation or writing a new implementation from scratch.
+The built-in implementations can be extended by using their public API, which exposes the internal platform specific objects.
+For example the Wayland implementation exposes its underlying `wl_display`, `wl_compositor`, and `wl_surface` objects, which makes it possible to add support for a Wayland protocol that the built-in module does not implement.
 External implementations for other windowing systems already exist (notably for GTK4 and SDL).

 <!-- TODO: uncomment once backend-model.md has landed:
 See [Backend model](backend-model.html) for how WPEPlatform discovers external modules.